yazeedalrubyli/SDCND/Term1/Advanced-Lane-Lines/README.md

 ```

 #### Measuring Curvature
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+Using previously found polynomial and radius of curvature [formula](http://www.intmath.com/applications-differentiation/8-radius-curvature.php) we can accurately compute the lane curvature.
+Assuming the center of the car is the center of the camera then the center of the image is the center of the car and `(Left_x + Right_x)/2` gives you the center between the left and right lines. given these facts, we take the difference between car center and lanes center to know how much is the car drifting from the center.
 ```python
 left_curverad = ((1 + (2*left_fit_cr[0]*y_eval*ym_per_pix + left_fit_cr[1])**2)**1.5) / np.absolute(2*left_fit_cr[0])
 right_curverad = ((1 + (2*right_fit_cr[0]*y_eval*ym_per_pix + right_fit_cr[1])**2)**1.5) / np.absolute(2*right_fit_cr[0])